By Tony Schueth, Editor-in-Chief

 Data sharing is another area that is ripe for opportunity, particularly regarding ways patients can contribute information to their EHRs and how caregivers can be included.
 Both entrepreneurs and institutions are looking to leverage technology to educate patients about their care and conditions.
 Innovative healthIT solutions are needed to reach the elderly and many minorities, who tend to be underserved and have multiple chronic illnesses that are costly to treat.

 Electronic health records: Will they be easier to use?
 Washington is abuzz these days with the perceived need for better healthIT interoperability.
 We heartily support ongoing work by the industry and federal government for improvements in this area.
-Take, for example, suggestions in the new draftRoadmap recently issued by the Office of the National Coordinator for Health Information Technology (ONC) and its 2015 Interoperability Standards Advisory(the ).
+Take, for example, suggestions in the new draftRoadmap recently issued by the Office of the National Coordinator for Health Information Technology (ONC) and its 2015 Interoperability Standards Advisory(the Advisory).
 To be sure, these initiatives will drive interoperability, but newly announced payment reforms will be the game changer.
 (Learn more in our related article in this issue of HIT Perspectives.)

 While ONCs interoperability recommendations are being finalized, the industry in 2015 will be building on MU requirements and processes that have already left a core of basic interoperability supported across many EHR vendors.
 MUs cookie-cutter approach has created usability gaps that vendors will be working to address.
 Physicians want systems that are straightforward to use, more easily and securely integrated into their work flows, and customized to the unique needs of their specialties.
 Many will be replacing hastily purchased EHRs because they desire enhanced functionalities, such as specialty-specific work flows.
 That lesson is underscored in a recent survey by the American Academy of Family Practice, which found that 59% of family physicians who switched EHRs got better functionality the top reason for the change in the first place.
 Other physicians will be implementing new EHRs because they will be joining IDNs that require use of a particular system.
 IDNs, ACOs and even large group practices will need expanded data capture, analytics and reporting capabilities.